 CREATE TABLE t1(c1 int primary key, c2 int, c3 int);

--- Query with the NO_PUSH_LIMIT hint.
+-- Query example using the NO_PUSH_LIMIT hint

 SELECT /*+no_push_limit*/ *